pietrobraione/tardis/README.md

     $ tardis <options>

-If you launch TARDIS without options it will print a help screen that lists all the available options with a brief explanation.
-If you prefer to launch TARDIS from code, this is a possible template:
+If you prefer to invoke TARDIS from code, this is a possible template:

 ```Java
 import tardis.Main;